article-packaging-law-2023

 Extensive take-back, information and verification obligations

 In addition, there are further take-back, information and verification obligations.
-For example, packaging that is not subject to system participation and that mainly remains in trade, industry, larger craft businesses/workshops or in the commercial sector in general is subject to a take-back obligation.
-This means that companies, as distributors, must take back packaging (at the request of customers).
-Sales and outer packaging that does not typically arise as waste in the private sector, transport packaging, sales and outer packaging that is not compatible with the system, sales packaging for hazardous filling goods and reusable packaging are covered by the regulations on the disposal of packaging that is not subject to system participation.
+For example, packaging that is not subject to system participation and remains mainly in retail, industry, larger craft businesses/workshops or in the commercial sector in general is subject to a take-back obligation.
+This means that companies, as distributors, must take back the packaging (at the customer's request).
+Sales and secondary packaging that is not typically generated as waste in the private sector, transport packaging, sales and secondary packaging that is incompatible with the system, sales packaging for products containing harmful substances and reusable packaging fall under the regulations for the disposal of packaging that is not subject to system participation.

-Companies need to gain an overview of the entire value chain
+Companies need an overview of the entire value chain

-Thus, supply chains belong in the general corporate sustainability strategy.
-This is pointed out, for example, by the Chamber of Industry and Commerce of Munich and Upper Bavaria.
-“Sustainable supply chain management is about taking a holistic and systemic view of all stages of the supply chain – from direct suppliers to raw material extraction.
-Sustainable supply chain management paves the way to avoid negative environmental impacts and human rights violations, thus contributing to sustainable development.”
+Supply chains are therefore part of the general corporate sustainability strategy.
+The Munich and Upper Bavaria Chamber of Industry and Commerce, for example, points this out.
+"Sustainable supply chain management is about taking a holistic and systemic view of all stages of the supply chain - from direct suppliers to raw material extraction.
+Sustainable supply chain management paves the way for avoiding negative environmental impacts and human rights violations, thereby contributing to sustainable development."

-This means that companies need to obtain an overview of the entire value chain, right through to raw material extraction, define where key sustainability issues and fields of action lie, and also whether and how a company can also encourage its own suppliers to be more sustainable in their production processes.
+This means that companies need to gain an overview of the entire value chain right through to raw material extraction, define where key sustainability issues and fields of action lie and also whether and how a company can also encourage its own suppliers to improve sustainability in their production processes.
 An opportunity/risk-based approach is important here.
-A key factor here is communication and raising awareness among suppliers.
+A key factor here is communicating with suppliers and raising their awareness.
 The aim must be to make the entire logistics value chain as sustainable as possible.
-The key question is: Under what working conditions and with what impact on the environment are raw materials extracted, products manufactured and put on sale?
+The key question is: under what working conditions and with what impact on the environment are raw materials extracted, products manufactured and put on sale?

 Manufacturers must also comply with information obligations for packaging that is not to be licensed (Section 15 (1) RegE-VerpackG).
-End consumers are to be informed about return options to an appropriate extent by means of suitable measures.
-This information can, for example, take the form of individual agreements on the modalities of return and/or the cost regulation for the disposal of the packaging.
-The purpose of this obligation is for manufacturers to explain to their customers why they should return packaging and what the objective is.
-These indication and information obligations must be suitable to really inform the customer, so that measures must be taken to make them concretely visible.
+End consumers must be informed about return options by means of suitable measures to an appropriate extent.
+This information can, for example, take the form of individual agreements on the return modalities and/or the cost regulation for the disposal of the packaging.
+The purpose of this obligation is for manufacturers to explain to their customers why they should return packaging and what the aim of this is.
+These notification and information obligations must be suitable for genuinely informing the customer so that measures must be taken to make them visible.

-At Höppner Management & Consultant, as experts in corporate environmental protection, we take on the task of advising companies on all aspects of the take-back, information and verification obligations of the Packaging Act.
-Likewise, we can develop individual take-back and disposal concepts and in this way provide support in waste management, disposal and recycling of waste and recyclable materials, among other things.
+We at Höppner Management & Consultant take over as experts for operational environmental protection advising companies on the take-back, information and verification obligations of the German Packaging Act.
+We can also develop individual take-back and disposal concepts and provide support with waste management, disposal and recycling of waste and recyclable materials.

 Image source: Photo by Marcell Viragh on Unsplash